shafiquljob333-rgb/custom-bug-bounty-hunting-skills-for-2026-era/README.md

 AutoGPT).

+**JUST DOWNLOAD THE ZIP AND EXTRACT HERE THEN YOU CAN USE ALL SKILLS WITH YOUR AI AGENT**.

 🧠 Agentic Bug Bounty Hunting – How It Works
 The repository is built around the concept of agentic hunting: an AI agent (or a human assisted by AI) follows a structured yet adaptive workflow: